 Bill’s Blog Release Process

-Detailed steps to finalize a Feature/Bugfix/Post branch, merge it with main
+Detailed steps to finalize a Feature/Bugfix/Post branch, merge it with main, and release a new version of the site.

 Assumptions